Today’s blog post comes from bird researchers Alex Sutton and Koley Freeman, PhD candidates at the University of Guelph.

 We would like to acknowledge the support of both the Wildlife Conservation Society, the Ministry of Natural Resources and Forestry Climate Change Fund, and Ontario Parks for providing funding for this project.
 Thank you to the Algonquin Wildlife Research Station for providing accommodation and logistical support.

-For more about Gray Jays, check out this post.
+For more about Canada Jays, check out this post.